 Most existing research efforts on the effect of mobile phone use while driving on drivers' behaviour are based on either driving simulator experiments or stated preference surveys.
-This research contributes to the identification and validation of the effects of using a mobile phone while driving on drivers' speed and headways, by using data from a field experiment, where vehicles actual speeds and headways were measured on an urban road section, together with driver characteristics, including the use of cell phones.
+Moreover, they focus on the effects on driver's speed and reaction time.
+In this research, vehicle headways are selected as an equally important measure of traffic flow and road safety, especially within the context of driver distraction.
+Moreover, this research contributes to the identification and validation of the effects of using a mobile phone while driving, by using data from an on-road experiment, where vehicles actual speeds and headways were measured on an urban road section, together with driver characteristics, including the use of cell phones.